davidpangsw/go-card/README.md

 # go-card
-A go package of cards as a coding revision
+A lightweight go module of cards